fieldtrip/website/development/project/code_coverage.md

 {% include markup/end %}

 {% include markup/info %}
-A future goal is to also find the coverage of FielddTrip functions that are part of the modules (fileio, preproc, etc.) and other low-level functions.
+A future goal is to also find the coverage of FieldTrip functions that are part of the modules (fileio, preproc, etc.) and other low-level functions.
 {% include markup/end %}

 ## Alternative way